A bit about Jeffrey Hannan

 I eschewed graduate school largely due to factors of fatigue and poverty, and to a lesser degree because of a poor understanding of politics.

-1 I remain vaguely bitter about having missed magna cum laude by a mere .025 but find solace in pulling weeds at my modest farmhouse in Hawaii and in slumming at the beaches of fine hotels of which I am not a guest.
+1 I remain vaguely bitter about having missed magna cum laude by a mere .025 but used to find solace in pulling weeds at my modest farmhouse in Hawaii.
+Unfortunately, the Hawaii property was eaten by lava; perhaps now I'll try France.

 A former book reviewer for the Gay and Lesbian Times, I've workshopped my fiction and personal narrative with Rae Armantrout, Quincy Troupe, Bernard Cooper and others.